byteben/Toast/README.md

 https://docs.microsoft.com/en-us/windows/uwp/design/shell/tiles-and-notifications/toast-ux-guidance

 **Parameters**
-You should specify either XMLScriptSourceDir **or** XMLOtherSource parameters but not both.
-If you specify no parameter the script will read the CustomMessage.xml in the script root.
+If you specify no parameter for XMLSource the script will read the CustomMessage.xml in the script root.

 **.PARAMETER XMLSource**